 For most participants, they set these goals for any current or future relationships because they thought it was lacking in their previous marriage.
 When reviewing the interviews, it seems as though most divorcees were in agreement about the key features of a relationship.
 Additionally, they view their divorce as a positive step for reinterpreting what a relationship requires to thrive.

 In terms of the future, there was mixed optimism about whether they would find a new relationship.
+They mostly prefer to start from friendship and only after that ask himself - are we more than friends?
 However, many felt positive and confident they could use the mistakes of the failed marriage to find the right relationship in the future.

 5184 online now!